 Vid Ingelevics is a Toronto-based photographer/artist, independent curator, writer and educator.
 He currently holds the position of Associate Professor in the School of Image Arts, Ryerson University.

-Our first series of photo series focuses on people at work.
 The 100-hectare construction site is a place where hundreds of crew members spend long days and nights.
-These photos capture a moment in the workday of someone who is helping to build a new river, roads, bridges and parks.
-Scroll through the gallery below or click here to jump to portraits of crew members.
+These photos capture day-to-day activities, large and small.
+Scroll through the gallery below or click here to jump to portraits of the people who work on site.